thimens/DataMapper/README.md

 Obs: The **List\<T>** method is deprecated.
 To return a list from database, use Get\<U> instead, where U is a list of T, e.g., Get\<IEnumerable\<T>> or Get\<ICollection\<T>>

 ## Get\<T> method
 Use this method to return a T object from database.
-To do so, the columns name of the result set must match the properties name of the object that you want to fill (case-insensitive).
+To do so, the columns name of the result set must match the properties name of the object that you want to set (case-insensitive).
 Properties and columns with different names are ignored.
 You can use the **Parameter** class to add parameters to your query.
 If it is not necessary, just use *null* in the call.

 ### Basic usage